BitCannaGlobal/bcna/README.md

 BitCanna provides a decentralized payment network, supply chain and trust network for the legal cannabis industry by utilizing the BCNA coin.

-> Current version (v1.6.3 Vigorous-Grow-fix) of our development uses Cosmos SDK v0.45.15 & Comet-BFT v0.34.27 & IBC-go v3.4.0
+> Current version (`v2.0.1` codename: `Wake And Bake`) of our development uses Cosmos SDK v0.46.12 & Comet-BFT v0.34.27 & IBC-go v6.1.0

-> Last breaking consensus upgrade info: [Update scheduled for 10th March 2023](https://github.com/BitCannaGlobal/bcna/blob/main/last_upgrade.md) v1.6.1
+> Last breaking consensus upgrade info: [Update scheduled for XYth June 2023](https://github.com/BitCannaGlobal/bcna/blob/main/last_upgrade.md) v2.0.1

-> Last compatible update is here ([v1.6.3](https://github.com/BitCannaGlobal/bcna/releases/tag/v1.6.3))
+> Last compatible update is here ([v2.0.1](https://github.com/BitCannaGlobal/bcna/releases/tag/v2.0.1))

 These docs at Github are chain related.
 For more information about our coin, partners and roadmap visit:
 * Our website: https://www.bitcanna.io